KVA-LMF/kva-lmf.github.io/index.md

 ---
 layout: default
 ---
-The Swedish National Committee for Logic, Methodology and Philosophy is [The Royal Swedish Academy of Sciences'](https://www.kva.se/en) representative in
+The Swedish National Committee for Logic, Methodology and Philosophy of Science is
+[The Royal Swedish Academy of Sciences'](https://www.kva.se/en) representative in
 [The Division of Logic, Methodology and Philosophy of Science](https://dlmps.org/)